wombleton/gitlaw-nz/acts/W/Wine Act 2003.md

     (2) A person commits an offence who, with intent to deceive, personates or pretends to be a wine officer or recognised verifying agency, or a person referred to in subsection (1)(c).

-    (3) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding---
+    (3) A person who commits an offence against this section is liable on conviction to a fine not exceeding---

     *   (a) $250,000, in the case of a body corporate; or

     *   (b) $50,000, in the case of an individual.

+    Section 101(3): amended, on 1 July 2013, by [section 413][231] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 102 Offence of breach of duty